grame-cncm/faustdoc/src/manual/optimizing.md

 ### faust2object

 The `faust2object` tool  either uses the standard C++ compiler or the LLVM dynamic compilation chain (the [dynamic-faust](../manual/optimizing.md#dynamic-faust) tool) to compile a Faust DSP to object code files (.o) and wrapper C++ header files for different CPUs.
 The DSP name is used in the generated C++ and object code files, thus allowing to generate distinct versions of the code that can finally be linked together in a single binary.
-A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faust2object).
+A more complete documentation is available on [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faust2object).